Outline

 Contributing Your Work

 Submissions should be minimum 5 pages long, following the CEUR-WS instructions for single column papers.
+Longer submissions may be considered, provided they remain within reasonable limits.
 Please note that submissions do not need to be anonymized.

-The deadline for submissions is April 9, 2024 AoE.
-Submission website: Microsoft CMT
+The deadline for submissions is April 11, 2025 AoE.
+Submission website: Microsoft CMT.

 Additionally, selected papers will be invited for submission in expanded form to a Special Issue in a leading journal.
 The topic of the special issue will be Hybrid Human-AI Systems.
 Further instructions regarding formatting and the review/publication process will be provided when the invitations are sent.